Anirud007/NLP_Project/README.md

 # App Review Sentiment Analysis Dashboard

-This project provides a Streamlit dashboard for analyzing sentiment and exploring insights from app reviews.
-It visualizes key metrics, sentiment trends, and common topics mentioned in user feedback.
+This project provides a Streamlit dashboard for analysing sentiment and exploring insights from app reviews.
+It visualises key metrics, sentiment trends, and common topics mentioned in user feedback.

 ## Features